qsnake/gpaw/doc/exercises/stm/stm.rst

 tools.

 We will use GPAW to simulate an STM image.
-Start by doing a Al(100) surface with hydrogen adsorbed in to ontop site:
+Start by doing a Al(100) surface with hydrogen adsorbed in the ontop site:
 HAl100.py_.
 This will produce a `gpw` file containing the wave functions that are needed for calculating local density of states.